xrrocha/nobocoder/README.md

 ## Simple Spelling Suggestion in Scala ##

 This document describes a (rather simplistic) spelling suggestion algorithm and its evolving implementation in Scala.
-This implementation starts as an imperative solution -not unlike what one would write in, say, Java- and is subsequently modified towards a more functional, Scala-idiomatic style.
+This implementation starts with a scripting formulation that is progressively modified towards a more functional, Scala-idiomatic style.

 ## Spelling Checking in a Nutshell ##